pronovic/run-script-framework/README.md

 Basic tasks:

-- run install: Setup the virtualenv via Poetry and install pre-commit hooks
+- run install: Install the Python virtualenv and pre-commit hooks
+- run update: Update all dependencies, or a subset passed as arguments
 - run outdated: Find top-level dependencies with outdated constraints
+- run rebuild: Rebuild all dependencies flagged as no-binary-package
 - run format: Run the code formatters
 - run checks: Run the code checkers
 - run build: Build artifacts in the dist/ directory